pressupinc/require-featured-image/readme.txt

 2. The settings page, which lets you specify which post types the plugin should operate on.

 == CHANGELOG ==

+= 1.1.0 (2015.06.21) =
+* Version bump because we finally resolved the issue people started complaining about in 1.0, where you were able to publish with an image and then go remove the image.
+The change was made in 1.0 to allow for people with old content without featured images to edit posts easily, which was an issue in pre-1.0.
+The solution, turned out to be to store an option on plugin activation, and then only start enforcing from that time forward.
+People with the plugin already activated will be auto-set to two weeks before when they upgrade.

 = 1.0.10 (2015.05.24) =
 * Adding Portuguese (Portugal) translation.